-Well we all have our own ideas and basic rules we like to work with when it comes to pocket money for kids, but in the end it comes down to giving your children a little money for helping around the house.
+We all have our ideas and basic rules we like to work with when it comes to pocket money for kids, but in the end it comes down to giving your children a little money for helping around the house.
 Or in some cases, giving them a bit of money as a BIG incentive to help around the house!
-Apart from incentives, it’s about teaching the child how to handle their money from a young age – it’s good to start teaching them the value of money, and that they have to work to get it!
+Apart from rewards, it’s about teaching your child how to handle their money from a young age – it’s good to start teaching them the value of money, and that they have to work to get it!

 What Age Should You Start?

 The age you decide to start giving your children more responsibilities and hence the ability to earn pocket money is a personal one.
 I feel they need to understand the use of money as well as the regularity with which they need to do these jobs.
 In my experience between 6 and 8 is about the right time to start.
 To help younger children appreciated the use of money, start with a money box and make a big deal out of giving them the occasional piece of silver to ‘bank’ into the piggy.

 Also making a habit of putting any money they receive for birthdays or Christmas into their bank account gets them used to the idea of saving money – even if it is only in there for a few days.
 Taking your child to the bank teller and seeing their bank account balance grow – sets them in a great pattern for the rest of their lives.

 Jobs you can get your children to do need to be age appropriate and they need to be able to complete them, for the most part, unassisted otherwise you might as well be doing them yourself.
 Taking the rubbish out, tidying the living room, putting away clothes, vacuuming, dishes, and laundry are all suitable jobs for children to help with and then as they get older they can do the more difficult ones.
 I also know a large family who has the children all upwards of 8 years cook a meal once a week.
 With so many people in the family it means the work load is spread around and the children all get some skills in cooking.
 Mum still helps the younger ones but they still do a lot of the work.